DUSHIME1212/Tourist_buddy/README.md

 6. **Add New Category**: This feature allows users to add new categories for their favorite places that are not included in the existing categories.

 7. **Get Available Categories**: This feature enables users to view the available categories of places to visit in our app.

+8.**Add destination**: This feature allows the user to add his favorite destination to the application.